khaledsukkar2/drf_exception_handler/README.md

 ```
 add it on our package settings

-* we have to establish a way to check if the user provide a custom exception class and if provided switch it with our default AppilicationError (at apps/API/exception_class.py)
+* we have to establish a way to check if the user provide a custom exception schema in our package settings and if provided switch it with our default AppilicationError (at apps/API/exception_class.py)

 How To Create A New Django App In Our Project: